Hyperbaric oxygen therapy offers painless and effective chronic wound treatment.

 Hyperbaric oxygen therapy (HBOT) is an advanced treatment for non-healing and traumatic injuries.

-Hyperbaric oxygen therapy can accelerate wound healing for your patients.
+Hyperbaric oxygen therapy can accelerate wound healing.

 HBOT is commonly used for these conditions: